9/26/2018 1:57:32 PM

 “I am deeply humbled and honored to receive this award,” said Bashir, the Grainger Distinguished Chair in Engineering.
 “It’s a recognition not just for me but, more importantly, for the students and research group members and collaborators over the years.
 I am also very thankful to the academic institutions (Illinois and Purdue) that I have been at.”

-Bashir will receive the award at the 2018 fall BMES annual meeting in Atlanta, where he will deliver a plenary lecture on his research as it relates to the current state of biomedical engineering and offer a vision of its future.
+Bashir will deliver a plenary lecture on his research as it relates to the current state of biomedical engineering and offer a vision of its future as part of the BMES meeting.
+He will speak Thursday, October 18, at 10:15 am.

 The prize’s namesake, Robert Pritzker, was an industrial engineer and philanthropist who ran the Marmon Group, one of America’s largest private companies.
 Pritzker died of Parkinson’s Disease in 2011.